 VI.
 Notice to Consumer Regarding Their Rights

-Any provider in the MHP that issues a NOA shall include the following written notices when issuing NOA’s to beneficiaries as indicated below:
+Any provider in the MHP that issues a NOABD shall include the following written notices when issuing NOABD’s to beneficiaries as indicated below:

+The “NOABD Your Rights” attachment provides beneficiaries with the following required information pertaining to NOABD:

+The beneficiary’s or provider’s right to request an internal appeal with the Plan within 60 calendar days14 from the date on the NOABD;15

+The beneficiary’s right to request a State hearing only after filing an appeal with the Plan and receiving a notice that the Adverse Benefit Determination has been upheld;

+The beneficiary’s right to request a State hearing if the Plan fails to send a resolution notice in response to the appeal within the required timeframe;

+Procedures for exercising the beneficiary’s rights to request an appeal;

+Circumstances under which an expedited review is available and how to request it; and,

-The right to an appeal and State Fair Hearing: All NOA’s are two-sided documents.
-The first page includes the NOA and detailed information about the beneficiary’s right to appeal to BHCS; the second page instructs beneficiaries about how to ask for a subsquent State Fair Hearing (See Attachment F).
+The right to an appeal and State Fair Hearing: Beneficiaries must exhaust the Plan’s appeal process prior to requesting a State hearing.
+A beneficiary has the right to request a State hearing only after receiving notice that the Plan is upholding an adverse benefit determination..

-Language services notices: This notice informs beneficiaries of their right to translation services and shall be included with NOA’s that are sent or given to consumers.
+Language services notices: This notice informs beneficiaries of their right to translation services and shall be included with NOABD’s that are sent or given to consumers.
 (See Attachment G)

 VII.
-Translation of NOA’s: BHCS shall make all NOA forms available in the MHP’s threshold
+Translation of NOABD’s: BHCS shall make all NOABD forms available in the MHP’s threshold

 languages; the forms shall be posted in the BHCS Quality Assurance Manual on the provider website.

 VIII.
-Appeal of an Action by a Beneficiary
+Appeal of an NOABD by a Beneficiary

-A beneficiary receiving a NOA or experiencing a reduction or termination in service based on a clinical decision of the provider, may appeal the action by using BHCS’ appeal process by contacting Consumer Assistance at 1(800) 779-0787.
+A beneficiary receiving a NOABD or experiencing a reduction or termination in service based on a clinical decision of the provider, may appeal the action by using BHCS’ appeal process by contacting Consumer Assistance at 1(800) 779-0787.

 IX.
 Aid Paid Pending

-Beneficiaries who are issued a NOA-A or NOA-B while they are receiving services, may request continuation of services, referred to as “Aid Paid Pending,” pending a resolution of an appeal to BHCS and any subsequent State Fair Hearing.
+Beneficiaries who are issued a NOABD while they are receiving services, may request continuation of services, referred to as “Aid Paid Pending,” pending a resolution of an appeal to BHCS and any subsequent State Fair Hearing.

-Upon receipt of an appeal to a NOA-A or NOA-B from a beneficiary, the BHCS Quality Assurance Office will send via US Mail or hand deliver a written notice to the beneficiary informing them of their eligibility for Aid Paid Pending.
+Upon receipt of an appeal to a NOABD from a beneficiary, the BHCS Quality Assurance Office will send via US Mail or hand deliver a written notice to the beneficiary informing them of their eligibility for Aid Paid Pending.

-An Aid Paid Pending request must be made with the BHCS Quality Assurance Office within 10 days from the date the NOA was mailed or given to the consumer, or before the effective date of the change in services, whichever is later.
+An Aid Paid Pending request must be made with the BHCS Quality Assurance Office within 10 days from the date the NOABD was mailed or given to the consumer, or before the effective date of the change in services, whichever is later.

 The BHCS Quality Assuance Office will notify the beneficiary’s service provider that the beneficiary has requested and been approved for Aid Paid Pending and that the provider is obligated to provide the same level of services as beneficiary was receiving prior to the action until resolution of the appeal to BHCS or any subsequent State Fair Hearing.